totescha21/totescha21/README.md

 Hey there!
-I'm Pooja Raja, an aspiring computer science student from VIT, Vellore.
-I am Interested in Designing, Research, Space, Software Development and Agile Methodologies.
-Hence, I'm always on the lookout for more problems I can help solving or a new idea I can code into a website.
+I'm Pooja Raja, an aspiring Business Analyst with a love for data analysis.
+I am Interested in Designing, Research, Space, Software Development and visualization.

-Currently, I am trying to learn new skills like UI/UX design, Frontend Development and DSA.
-I see everyday as an opportunity to learn something new.
+Currently, I am trying to learn new skills like UI/UX design, AI and ML I see everyday as an opportunity to learn something new.

 When I'm not in front of my computer, I like to sing, play the ukulele and nerd out about space.